Newton Abbot railway station: Engine shed and works

 The first engine shed was established to the north end of the station, opposite Tucker's Maltings.
-A workshop for the locomotive contractors was also established opposite the station and this was expanded over the years to include facilities for maintaining the railway's carriages and wagons.
+A workshop for the locomotive contractors was also established opposite the station; this was expanded over the years to include facilities for maintaining the railway's carriages and wagons.
 An old 0-4-0 locomotive, Tiny, was installed in the workshops to power the machinery.
 When it was no longer required for this role, it was restored and put on display on the station platform.
-It has since been moved to the railway museum at and is the only original British broad gauge locomotive that survives.
+It has since been moved to the railway museum at Buckfastleigh and is the only original British broad gauge locomotive that survives.

 The original engine shed was closed in 1893 and a new eight-road standard GWR pattern shed along the lines of those at Salisbury and Exeter, with a northlight pattern roof, was constructed under the initial code NA.
 The coaling stage was a non-standard wooden trussed lean-to affair, with the coaling ramp level with the yard, while the approach roads where the locomotives were refuelled some 14 ft below yard level.
 This made adding an ash shelter later during World War II especially easy.
 The single 65 ft standard over-girder pattern turntable was installed in 1926.